buzziyad-dev/FlaskWebInterface/replit.md

 ## Recent Changes (Latest Session)

+### User Tagging System (NEW - COMPLETED)
+- New Tag and UserTag models for flexible user labeling
+- Admins can create custom tags with colors and descriptions
+- Tag management in new "Tags" tab in admin dashboard
+- Assign/remove tags from users via UI with color-coded tags
+- Tags displayed in admin users table for quick identification
+- Use cases: Verified users, Trusted reviewers, Moderators, Premium members, etc.

 ### Photo Upload System
 - Fixed SQLAlchemy JSON mutation tracking using `flag_modified()` for multiple photo uploads
 - Users can now upload multiple photos per restaurant